Haya27ab/myProject2/README.md

-#myProject2 Name : Flower
+### Describe: Simple app The user has the right to add information For Flower ,photos ,Delete and Update

-#overview
+### overview
-carat Table eview controller about Flower and Tablview cell ,Use Model stract arre Flower , Add the Thihgs I want To enter The cell , create prepare seges For Add,Edit
+carat Table view controller about Flower and Tablview cell ,Use Model stract arre Flower , Add the Thihgs I want To enter The cell , create prepare seges For Add,Edit create iF statement For cell To make sure that indexis there And Show information

-#user story
+### user story

 -Add Flower
 - Update